 How it all Started

-Lanfear Newfoundlands is run by myself, Ashley Bartel, with assistance from my husband, Grant Bartel.
+Lanfear Newfoundlands is run by myself (Ashley), with assistance from my husband, Grant.
 I have had a passion for animals ever since I can remember.
 Although I love all animals, my biggest passion lies with dogs.
 I knew I would always have a dog, but never knew it would grow to this.
 For three years I worked at an Irish Wolfhound kennel, where I fell in love with conformation, wolfhound grooming and breeding.
 It is an incredibly complicated hobby, but very rewarding, and I knew I wanted to delve deeper.
-I loved giant breed dogs and grooming and my husband (then boyfriend) wanted a lower energy breed (he likes dogs but is more of a cat person).
+I loved giant breed dogs and grooming and my husband wanted a lower energy breed.
 As much as I love wolfhounds, they weren't the perfect fit.
-I can only recall meeting one newfoundland growing up - unfortunately they are few and far between in Winnipeg - but immediately they came to mind.
+I can only recall meeting one newfoundland growing up and he unfortuantely had passed at a very young age due to bone cancer - but immediately they came to mind.
 After doing many, many hours researching, we settled on the newfoundland.
-Down the road, Grant and I bought a house and got married, and finally, we were ready.
+Down the road, Grant and I bought a house and married, and finally, we were ready.

 Long story short, we received our first newfoundland from Lynda and Al McFadden at Jalynn Kennels in 2014.
 Lynda is not only a wonderful person who is the current president of the Newfoundland Dog Club of Canada, she is also a fabulous mentor.
 She is always there for me when I have questions or am seeking advice.
 A year later, Lanfear was joined by a second newfoundland from another fantastic person: Angie De Bruyn at Mariner Kennels.